Connect With Us

 You’ve seen the community board at your local pet store, heard about fundraising events on the radio, and read the heartwarming stories in the news about pets that are desperately trying to find their forever home.

 Many of us aren't prepared to take on the responsibility, financial burden, or headaches and stress of caring for a scared, sick or anxious pet.
-Fortunately, we can help these animals in other ways; By supporting the people who can save them.
+If you can't adopt, you can still help these animals in other ways; By supporting the people who can save them.

 MicrosoftTeams-image (16)

-You may be familiar with some of the rescues in your area and may have even rescued a pet yourself, but there are more ways you can help support these organizations than just adoption.
+You may be familiar with some of the rescues in your area and may have even rescued a pet yourself, but there are more ways you can help support these organizations if adoption isn't in the cards for you.

-Most of what a pet rescue does involves the intake, assessment, and care of these animals before they can be adopted out.
+Most of what a pet rescue does involves the intake, assessment, and rehabilitation of these animals before they can be adopted out.
+It takes time, money, and compassion, which is where you can help chip in.

 Our goal is to make a difference in our community.
-Rescues make a difference in our community, so we have chosen to work with our local rescues to provide assistance and support.
+Rescues make a difference in our community, so we have chosen to work with our local rescues to provide assistance and support by collecting donations, promoting local fundraising events, and hosting in-store adoption events to help them reach a wider audience.

 How Can You Help?